ericharm/beekeeper_js/readme.md

 --------
 -Class for managing the View and Viewport

--Collision detection system

--Projectiles

 -Animation system

+-Rigid bodies

+-Cooldowns

 -Audio support

 -Saving high scores and other data with Mongo

--Write tests
+-More unit tests

+-JSDoc